LeeDoor/game_webserver/docs/http_api.md

 }
 ```
 * `400 access_denied`
-you don't have access to make a move in this match. probably you are not the player.
+You don't have access to make a move in this match.
+Probably you are not the player.
 ```json
 {
 	"error_name": "access_denied",